RAOEUS/plover-dictionaries-public/README.md

 This information should already be stored in the plover.cfg (you can simply move this over to your main Plover config directory and then modify it), but if you don't want to use that, this may help you out.

 - [x] plover-dictionaries/raw_enter.py [For creating raw steno output]
+- [x] plover-dictionaries/korean_enter.py [For writing Hangul using easy_Korean_steno_chorded.py]
 - [x] plover-dictionaries/raoeus-lapwing.json
+- [x] plover-dictionaries/raoeus/force-jeffs.json [To force myself to use Jeff's phrasing (WIP)]
 - [x] plover-dictionaries/raoeus-commands.json
-- [x] plover-dictionaries/raoeus-text-expansion.json
+- [x] plover-dictionaries/raoeus-text-expansion.json [Not included in this repo for privacy, but it works like regular text expansion]
 - [x] plover-dictionaries/modes.json
 - [x] plover-dictionaries/plover-left-hand-modifiers/abby-left-hand-modifiers.py
 - [x] plover-dictionaries/jeff-phrasing/jeff-phrasing.py
 - [x] plover-dictionaries/emily-symbols/emily-symbols.py
 - [x] plover-dictionaries/emily-modifiers/emily-modifiers.py
-- [x] plover-dictionaries/lapwing-prefixed-proper-nouns.py
+- [x] plover-dictionaries/lapwing-prefixed-proper-nouns.py [For using Lapwing on non-split S- machines]
+- [x] plover-dictionaries/aerick/lapwing-numbers.json
-- [x] plover-dictionaries/lapwing-numbers.py
+- [x] plover-dictionaries/aerick/lapwing-proper-nouns.json
 - [x] plover-dictionaries/aerick/lapwing-commands.json
 - [x] plover-dictionaries/aerick/commands.json
 - [x] plover/dictionaries/aerick/lapwing-base.json
+- [ ] plover-dictionaries/easy_korean_steno/easy_Korean_steno_chorded.py [Will be the only enabled dict when hangul mode is turned on via korean_enter.py]
 - [ ] plover-dictionaries/raw.py [Will be the only enabled dict when raw steno mode is turned on via raw-enter.py]